 If you are experiencing static noise when listening to audio or making calls with your AirPods, this could be a result of outdated software on your Apple device.
 Alternatively, there could be an issue with the wireless connection between the AirPods and the source device.

-Static noise can be very detrimental to your experience when using AirPods.
+Read our article about why Static noise can be very detrimental to your experience when using AirPods.

 If the problem persists, it can make it difficult to hear the other person during a phone call or lower the sound quality when listening to music.